 - Increasing Board and leadership involvement and education: Boards and senior leadership play a critical role in IRM.
 They set the tone for risk management strategies, oversee the implementation of IRM frameworks, and ensure that risk management is integrated into the organization’s overall strategy.
 It’s critical to ensure that all members of the Board and senior leadership are educated in critical areas of risk, such as cybersecurity.
 It’s also critical that the Board and senior leadership are provided with accurate data to ensure they’re making informed decisions.

-- Focusing on resilience planning: One huge lesson that many organizations learned during COVID was the importance of focusing on business continuity and resilience.
+- Focusing on resilience planning: One huge lesson that many organizations learned during COVID and with the recent CrowdStrike incident was the importance of focusing on business continuity and resilience.
 Building organizational resilience to bounce back from unforeseen events involves not only identifying risks but also preparing strategies to recover swiftly from potential disruptions.

 By incorporating these strategies, organizations can create a more robust and proactive approach to managing risks across all facets of operations.
 To implement IRM strategically, contact CrossCountry Consulting.